jacobvsargent/website/content/posts/welcome-to-my-world.md

 I went back upstairs to those who waited and trusted that the pizza was coming.
 And we feasted.

-Still, the next day, the talk was that it would have been there hours faster if we'd used the "assertive" (read: obnoixious) approach, but I couldn't care less.
+Still, the next day, the talk was that it would have been there hours faster if we'd used the "assertive" (read: obnoxious) approach, but I couldn't care less.

 In my short time here on Earth, I've noticed there are generally two types of people.
 Those who have worked in service, and those who are rude to servicepeople.
+Don't be that guy.

 -Jacob